-The Adult Care Worker Apprenticeship is an integrated programme of knowledge and skills acquisition, developed alongside core behaviours expected of a competent worker operating in a regulated field.
-The award of the apprenticeship certificate will signify a recognition of competence in a role and enable progression to higher levels of skills development.
+The Lead Adult Care Worker Apprenticeship is an integrated programme of knowledge and skills acquisition, developed alongside core behaviours expected of a competent worker operating in a regulated field.
+The award of the apprenticeship certificate will signify recognition of competence in a role and enable progression to higher levels of skills development.

-This assessment strategy, when delivered by high-quality learning providers and assessed by independent assessment organisations will ensure that candidates can progress towards the achievement of an Adult Care Worker Apprenticeship as the first step in a career as a professional care worker.
-Independent assessment organisations referenced within this plan must be on the SFA Register of Apprenticeship Assessment Organisations.
+This assessment strategy, when delivered by high-quality learning providers and assessed by independent assessment organisations will ensure that candidates can progress towards the achievement of a Lead Adult Care Worker Apprenticeship as the next step in a career as a professional care worker.
+Independent assessment organisations referenced within this plan must be on the ESFA register of End-Point Assessment Organisations.

-Apprentices must undertake a programme of study in a suitable care setting and complete the Care Certificate as part of a high-quality induction programme.
-The Care Certificate, which builds on the previous Common Induction Standards (CIS) and National Minimum Training Standards, is a requirement for all apprentices on this standard.
+Apprentices must undertake a programme of study in a suitable care setting and complete the 15 standards as set out in the Care Certificate as part of a high-quality induction programme.
+The 15 standards as set out in the Care Certificate, which builds on the previous Common Induction Standards (CIS) and National Minimum Training Standards, is a requirement for all apprentices on this standard.
 For those staff who have completed the CIS prior to the launch of the Care Certificate, it is the employer's responsibility to judge where the gaps are for staff to meet the additional standards in the Care Certificate.
-The Diploma in Health and Social Care level 2 (England) is completed with the support of a learning provider or employer who trains apprentices.
-Apprentices can only attempt the separate, mandatory end-point assessment once the recognised Diploma and Care Certificate have been attempted and achieved.
+The level 3 Diploma in Adult Care is completed with the support of a learning provider or employer who trains apprentices.
+Apprentices can only attempt the separate, mandatory end-point assessment once the recognised Diploma and 15 standards as set out in the Care Certificate have been attempted and achieved.

 The synoptic end point assessment will include two distinct components.
 Firstly, the completion of a situational judgement test answered through a multiple choice exercise (but not necessarily undertaken as an online or computer-based test) and secondly a professional discussion.
-To achieve final certification, the apprentices must have completed and achieved these end point assessments in addition to the Care Certificate and the Diploma.
+To achieve final certification, the apprentices must have completed and achieved these end point assessments in addition to the 15 standards as set out in the Care Certificate and the Diploma.
 The assessment will demonstrate that the apprentice can apply their knowledge, skills and behaviours in an integrated way and will satisfy the requirements for the award of an apprenticeship certificate.